 - Patricia Crain, New York University

-2005: “Why Theodore Parker Backed John Brown: The Political and Social Roots of Support for Abolitionist Violence,” in Terrible Swift Sword: The Legacy of John Brown, Russo and Finkelman, eds., pp.2-20.
+2005: “Why Theodore Parker Backed John Brown: The Political and Social Roots of Support for Abolitionist Violence,” in Peggy A. Russo and Paul Finkleman, eds.
+Terrible Swift Sword: The Legacy of John Brown (Ohio), 2-20.

 “There’s fresh material, fresh perspective, and more.”